Red Rock West

-Red Rock West is a 1993 American post-Western neo-noir thriller film directed by John Dahl and starring Nicolas Cage, Lara Flynn Boyle, J. T. Walsh, and Dennis Hopper.
-Its plot focuses on a drifter who is mistaken for a hitman while traveling through a rural Wyoming community.
-The film was written by Dahl and his brother Rick, and shot in Arizona, Montana, and Los Angeles in 1992.
+Red Rock West is a 1993 American independent crime thriller film directed by John Dahl, who cowrote the film's screenplay with his brother Rick.
+The neo-Western and neo-noir film stars Nicolas Cage, Dennis Hopper, Lara Flynn Boyle and J. T. Walsh.
+Its plot focuses on a Texas drifter (Cage) who is mistaken for a hitman (Hopper) while traveling through a rural Wyoming community.
+Filming took place on location primarily in Arizona and Montana in late 1991 to early 1992.

-The film premiered in several European countries and screened at the 1993 Toronto International Film Festival before being given a limited theatrical release in the United States, beginning at Los Angeles's Roxie Theater on January 28, 1994.
-Its release expanded in Los Angeles and New York City that spring, but the film was a box-office flop, grossing $2.5 million.
+The film premiered in several European countries and screened at the 1993 Toronto International Film Festival before being given a limited theatrical release in the United States, beginning at San Francisco's Roxie Theater on January 28, 1994.
+Its release expanded in Los Angeles and New York City that spring, but despite being critically acclaimed, the film was a box-office flop, grossing $2.5 million.
+The film became a cult hit with Nicolas Cage fans.